calendar-gang/tar-heel-calendar/README.md

 HeidiSQL is also recommended for viewing the MariaDB databases directly.
 It can be installed alongside MariaDB.

-The database needs to be set up.
-Make sure to run the SQL scripts in `scripts/create/sql`, starting with `create_database.sql`.
-Note if you have any tables currently in the `calendar` database, they will be overwritten by these scripts.
-This is probably fine while testing.
+The database then needs to be set up.
+Run the following in the command line to do this:
+1. `npm run create-database`
+2. `npm run create-tables`

+These processes will kinda just keep going even after they are done, so count to five and then force quit the process.

 ## Starting
 1. Have the MariaDB server running.